 - Submit a current resume

 - Two references.
-One letter should be from a supervisor who is acquainted with your practical experience in the field.
-Both letters should speak to your professional qualifications.
+One form should be from a supervisor who is acquainted with your practical experience in the field.
+Both forms should speak to your professional qualifications.

 - Unrestricted access to a personal computer (Windows or Mac)

 - Reliable connection to the Internet (high-speed highly recommended)

 - Current version of a Web browser installed on the computer